 Beefing up business capabilities with NetSuite.

 "NetSuite is a breath of fresh air.
 It’s so flexible.
-We can do whatever we want, it’s invaluable to us."CHRIS TAYLOR, CHIEF FINANCIAL OFFICER, AMPC
+We can do whatever we want, it’s invaluable to us."CHRIS TAYLOR, CHIEF EXECUTIVE OFFICER, AMPC

 The red meat sector makes up the largest food product manufacturing industry in Australia.
 It employs 135,000 people and contributes over $23 billion annually to the country’s GDP, including over $13 billion in exports to 124 countries.